Milton Transit

 Oakville Transit also originally stored and maintained the buses at their garage.
 Buses were later stored and serviced at the Mississauga Truck and Bus Collision (MTB) facility, in Milton.
 That eliminated unnecessary travel to/from Oakville, as the buses previously had been deadheaded to and from Oakville each day.
 Prior to the agreement with MTB, Milton's buses were stored at GO Transit's Milton garage.
 The Town of Milton extended the contract for conventional transit services with Oakville Transit for a further three years, effective March 1, 2008.

 In early 2010, the Town of Milton announced that it would be ending its agreements with Oakville Transit and Mississauga Truck and Bus, and that Pacific Western Transportation would be taking over all aspects of service beginning March 8, 2010.

+On September 26, 2022, Milton Transit began service to Lisgar GO station in Mississauga along Steeles Avenue via Toronto Premium Outlets, giving it a connection with Miway and Brampton Transit – the system's first connections to other municipal transit agencies since the connection with Oakville Transit ended.

-Since the inauguration of the service, there have been major adjustments in order to connect with the growing population of this town, and to the Milton line commuter train and bus routes operated by GO Transit.
+Since the inauguration of the service, there have been major adjustments in order to connect with the growing population of the town, and to the Milton line commuter train and bus routes operated by GO Transit.

+In Summer 2025, Milton had successfully introduced an electric bus that was converted from diesel into its fleet lineup.
+The vehicle entered service in late July.
+The pilot project has been ongoing making it Canada's first converted bus.

+As of September 2025, all local routes have begun operating on Sundays, with a 35-minute frequency on weekdays and a 40-minute frequency on weekends.